-At the end of the install a volume group, altinst\rootvg, is left on the target disks in the varied off state as a place holder.
+At the end of the install a volume group, altinst_rootvg is left on the target disks in the varied off state as a place holder.
 If varied on, it will show as owning no logical volumes, but it does, in fact, contain logical volumes.
 Their definitions have been removed from the ODM because their names now conflict with the names of the logical volumes on the running system.
-It is recommended that you do not vary on the altinst\rootvg volume group but just leave the definition there as a place holder.
+It is recommended that you do not vary on the altinst_rootvg volume group but just leave the definition there as a place holder.

-When the system reboots from the new disk, the former rootvg will not show up in an lspv listing.
+When the system reboots from the new disk, the former rootvg will not show up in an lspv command listing.
 The disks that were occupied by the rootvg will show up as not having a volume group.
 However, you can still use the bootlist command to change the bootlist to reboot from the old rootvg if necessary.

-When the system is rebooted from the new altinst\rootvg, then lspv will show the old rootvg as old\rootvg so you will know which disk or disks your previous rootvg was on.
-There is also a -q option in alt\disk\install that will allow you to query to see which disk has the boot logical volume so you can set your bootlist correctly for cases when old\rootvg has more than one disk.
+When the system is rebooted from the new altinst_rootvg, lspv will show the old rootvg as old_rootvg, so you will know which disk, or disks, your previous rootvg was on.
+There is also a -q option in alt_disk_install that will allow you to query to see which disk has the boot logical volume, so you can set your bootlist correctly for cases when old_rootvg has more than one disk.

-The alternate root file system is mounted as /alt\inst, so other file systems also have that prefix (/alt\inst/usr, /alt\inst/var).
+The alternate root file system is mounted as /alt_inst, so other file systems also have that prefix (/alt_inst/usr, /alt_inst/var).
 This is how they must be accessed if using a customization script.

-Note: If you have created an alternate rootvg with alt\disk\install, but no longer want use it, or you want to run alt\disk\install commands again, do not run exportvg on altinst\rootvg.
-Simply run the alt\disk\install -x command to remove the altinst\rootvg definition from the ODM database.
+If you have created an alternate rootvg with alt_disk_install, but no longer want use it, or you want to run alt_disk_install commands again, do not run exportvg on altinst_rootvg.
+Simply run the alt_disk_install -x command to remove the altinst_rootvg definition from the ODM database.

-The reason you cannot run the exportog command (or the reduceog command) is that the logical volume names and file systems now have the real names, and exportog removes the stanzas for the real file system from /etc/filesystems for the real rootog.
+The reason you cannot run the export of command (or the reducevg command) is that the logical volume names and file systems now have the real names, and export of removes the stanzas for the real file system from /etc/filesystems for the real root of volume.